redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 :warning: DISABLE_DEX is Deprecated in OpenShift GitOps v1.6.0 and support will be removed in v1.10.0.
 Dex can be enabled/disabled using `.spec.sso.provider`.

+**Note: `DISABLE_DEX` environment variable was earlier scheduled for removal in OpenShift GitOps v1.9.0, but has been extended to v1.10.0.**

 * Make sure you disable dex

 ```